-- Incorporate the team members in local community activities to foster an excitement in the sport of distance running, and motivate future distance runners.
+- Incorporate the team members in local community activities to foster excitement for the sport of distance running, and motivate future distance runners.

 These are the two houses purchased by the Hansons to house the men of the Distance Project.
-Thanks to Brooks Running Inc., a third house was purchased to house the newly formed women’s team.
+Thanks to Brooks Running Inc., a third house was purchased in 2003 to house the newly formed women’s team.
 The team’s housing also includes three apartments in Lake Orion, MI.

 Asphalt and busy roads come to mind for many when thinking of Metro Detroit -- however, Rochester provides a remarkable array of running terrain for those who live here, including miles of rolling dirt roads; the eight-mile-long, soft-surface Paint Creek Trail; and Stony Creek MetroPark, which includes a six-mile bike path loop marked every 400 meters.
 When it comes time to race, the southeast of Michigan offers some of the best competition in the Midwest.
 Whether it be races for cross-country or track, the colleges in the area prove to be an excellent resource for the program.
 Both these factors make it a great place to start a distance training program.